Even when I was ready to start dating again, I was looking for someone "different" this time. Different from the others; someone

 I guess I was looking for the male version of myself, basically.
 That's no small feat...not that I'm that phenomenal, but the likelihood of my finding many of my qualities in a man would be pretty amazing.

 And yet, I did it.
 I found the male version of myself in Chuck.
 Last week I shared this graphic with him, with these words: "Somehow, I think we did."

 His response?
 "Pretty much."

 We have enough differences to keep things interesting.
 I am naively trusting.
-Chuck is more vigilant about locking things up, double-checking doors and windows, and protecting our valuables.
+Chuck is more guarded, and hyper-vigilant about locking things up, double-checking doors and windows, and protecting our valuables.
 Where I tend to take a buckshot approach at tasks, Chuck is very focused and thorough, seeing each task to its end.
 I can get worked up into panic mode quickly, and Chuck tends to be reasonable and calm.
 I would like to think I'm pretty relaxed about most things, trying to minimize most ailments, and Chuck has self-professed hypochondriac tendencies.

 This morning, I realized another way we are alike.
 And I also realized there can be drawbacks to being so similar.

 There was a mouse caught in the trap behind the microwave.
 I got everything ready for the trash to be taken out to the curb, and I left the room.

 "Honey, are you going to make me do this solo?" he called from the kitchen.

 "Yeah, you can do that.
 You can do that, right?"
 Oh, please say yes.
 Please say yes.

 Bless his heart.
 He hates that disgusting chore as much as I do.
 He asked me how much the mouse traps were, and if I would mind if he just threw the trap away with the mouse, and we could buy more.
 ABSOLUTELY!
 I totally understand.